internetarchive/fatcat/guide/src/entity_fields.md

   - `sim` (object): same format as `kbart` preservation above; coverage in microfilm collection
   - `longtail` (bool): is this considered a "long-tail" open access venue

+For KBART and other "coverage" fields, we "over-count" on the assumption that works with "in-progress" status will soon actually be preserved.
+Elements of these arrays are either an integer (means that single year is preserved), or an array of length two (meaning everything between the two numbers (inclusive) is preserved).

 [CODEN]: https://en.wikipedia.org/wiki/CODEN